Chinatown Sips: Tea Edition

 Sipping spaces

-A great place to relax or meet a friend for a quick catch up over gelato or George Howell coffee, MEM teas, Cafe Darq owners Kathy Phan and husband Axel have created a beautiful spot both indoors and outm, with window seats and patio tables.
+A great place to relax or meet a friend for a quick catch up over gelato or George Howell coffee, MEM teas, Cafe Darq on Beach street is a great place to visit.

 Tea-Do is my go-to for great boba (ask for reduced sugar and notice the quality of the teas!)
 Enjoy Japanese sunnaku, too.
 Spam onigiri perhaps?
+More on Boba soon.

 shopping for flavors

 Looking to try a few new flavors?
 Head to Jia Ho supermarket and peruse their extensive selection.
 On a quiet morning you can head to Hei La Moon and ask for two teapots and hot water, let them steep, then do your own tea tasting.
 I enjoyed sipping two different teas with a tea expert and artist Paul Angiollilo.
-We chose a
+We chose a Taiwanese “red oolong” and a less expensive ______.
+Both were terrific.

 [photos]